 I can view the pile of funding pleas from charities that get stacked on my counter every day all year long in one of two ways: as either an indictment of how much suffering we continue to inflict upon one another, or as a hymn and testament to the thousands of organizations supported by millions of people the world over who are dedicated to so loving their fellow humans, their animal friends, their rivers and oceans and forests and rootstocks, as to donate their time, money and attention to help improve the entire lot.

 I know which view I’m adopting.
 Where is the love?
 Right here in front of me, in this stack of envelopes, and the hands that reached out in anonymity to stuff them.

 My appreciation as always to the photographers:

-Rotating banner photos and woman with owl photo courtesy of Elizabeth Haslam, Central California coast, some rights reserved under Creative Commons licensing, see more at: http://www.flickr.com/photos/lizhaslam/
+Rotating banner photos (except for the books) and woman with owl photo courtesy of Elizabeth Haslam, Central California coast, some rights reserved under Creative Commons licensing, see more at: http://www.flickr.com/photos/lizhaslam/

 Hand-holding photo near top of page courtesy of D. Sharon Pruitt, Pink Sherbet Photography,